-I come from a family that have suffered from back injuries.
-In fact it’s been quite scary to watch at times.
+I come from a family that has suffered from back injuries.
+In fact, it’s been quite scary to watch at times.
 I’m even touching wood as I write this (Really, I am).

 I’ve seen grown men reduced to tears because of back injury, and I can tell you now, it’s not a pretty sight.
 Slipped discs and all.

-But if you are reading this article, then I know that you live the fitness lifestyle.
-A lifestyle where we can in fact improve the way our bodies look, feel and function.
+But if you are reading this article, then I know that you live a fitness lifestyle.
+A lifestyle where we can in fact improve the way our bodies look, feel, and function.
 And today I’m going to give you some tips of how you can prevent back injuries and what you can do to strengthen your back muscles in your workouts.

 #1 Deadlifting is bad on the back… only if you’re doing it incorrectly

-You can actually heal and strengthen your back muscles by performing dead lifts if you have already become a victim of back injury.
-My advice would be to start off with a very light weight.
+You can actually heal and strengthen your back muscles by performing deadlifts if you have already become a victim of a back injury.
+My advice would be to start off with a very lightweight.
 Which of course is the first point I mention in ‘How to lift weights’ in tip #3 below.
 Doing so will allow you to understand how to lift the weights properly regardless of the exercise.